openstack/releases/README.rst

 ``location``
   The location value depends on the name.

-  If a branch name starts with stable/ then the location must be either an existing version tag or the most recently added version number under the releases list (allowing a tag and branch to be submitted together).
-All repositories associated with the version (as identified by the deliverable file) will be branched from that version using the name given.
+  If a branch name starts with stable/ then the location value depends on the ``stable-branch-type`` setting.

   If a branch name starts with feature/ then the location must be a mapping between the target repository name and the SHA of a commit